Nursery Goodall class

 We will be learning all about her animal research throughout the year and will share our expertise with you during a celebration assembly on Thursday 20th June 2019!

-Please keep checking our page for updates of our nursery learning journey.
+Please continue to keep checking our page for updates of our nursery learning journey.

-We look forward to sharing experiences and exploring the fantastic opportunities waiting for you at Banks Road Primary School.
+We look forward to sharing further experiences and exploring the fantastic opportunities waiting for you at nursery Goodall class.

 If you have any questions or concerns, please do not hesitate to ask.